pinktoadette/HRP_asset_allocation/README.md

-# Markowitz Asset Allocation and Alternatives

-These notebooks are only to examine the individual theories and its implementation specifically.
+# Alternative to Efficient Frontier

-The traditional markowitz efficient frontier vs Hierarchical Risk Parity based on Lopez de Prado.
+This notebook is to examine alternative to traditional markowitz efficient frontier by looking at Hierarchical Risk Parity based on Lopez de Prado.

 ### Markowitz Efficient Frontier
 Traditional efficient frontier looks at the standard deviation to returns of a security and optimizes the weights.